Professor, Mechanical Engineering

 B.S.
 Mechanical Engineering, National Taiwan University, Taiwan

-Structural dynamics and controls, including the emerging fields of programmable matters, mechano-intelligence, metastable metastructures, origami dynamics, and adaptive structural & materials systems, with applications in vibration & noise controls, wave manipulation & steering, vibration energy harvesting, structural health monitoring, and vehicle & robotic systems.
+Structural dynamics and controls, including the emerging areas of intelligent structural & material systems harnessing origami dynamics, reconfigurable metamaterials/metastructures, and mechano-intelligence, with applications in vibration & noise controls, wave manipulation & steering, vibration energy harvesting, structural health monitoring, and vehicle & robotic system dynamics.

 Honors & Awards